What is Perceptron?

 Linear classifier defined that the training data should be classified into corresponding categories i.e. if we are applying classification for the 2 categories then all the training data must be lie in these two categories.

 Binary classifier defines that there should be only 2 categories for classification.

 Hence, The basic Perceptron algorithm is used for binary classification and all the training example should lie in these categories.
 The basic unit in the Neuron is called the Perceptron.

-The perceptron algorithm was invented in 1957 at the Cornell Aeronautical Laboratory by Frank Rosenblatt, funded by the United States Office of Naval Research.
-The perceptron was intended to be a machine, rather than a program, and while its first implementation was in software for the IBM 704, it was subsequently implemented in custom-built hardware as the “Mark 1 perceptron“.
+The perceptron’s algorithm was invented in 1957 at the Cornell Aeronautical Laboratory by Frank Rosenblatt, funded by the United States Office of Naval Research.
+It was intended to be a machine, rather than a program, and while its first implementation was in software for the IBM 704, it was subsequently implemented in custom-built hardware as the “Mark 1 perceptron“.
 This machine was designed for image recognition: it had an array of 400 photocells, randomly connected to the “neurons“.
 Weights were encoded in potentiometers, and weight updates during learning were performed by electric motors.

-Component of Perceptron:- Following are the major components of a Perceptron
+Components :- Following are the major components of a Perceptron

 - Input:- All the feature becomes the input for a perceptron.
 We denote the input of a perceptron by [x1, x2, x3, ..,xn], here x represent the feature value and n represent the total number of features.
 We also have special kind of input called the BIAS.
 In the image, we have described the value of bias as w0.